MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/back-up-customizations.md

 ### Backing up sandboxed solutions in SharePoint Server
 <a name="SandboxedSolutions"> </a>

 You cannot back up only sandboxed solutions.
 Instead, you must back up the farm, Web application, or content database with which the sandboxed solution is associated.
-For more information about these methods of backing up, see [Related Topics](#Related).

 ## Back up authored site elements in SharePoint Server
 <a name="AuthoredSite"> </a>

 You cannot back up only authored site elements.
 Instead, you must back up the farm, Web application, or content database with which the authored site element is associated.
-For more information about these methods of backing up, see [Related Topics](#Related).

 ## Back up workflows in SharePoint Server
 <a name="Workflows"> </a>